andrewdstrain/solarwolf/M1_Mac.rst

-From a clean slate (empty Homebrew): Run the following commands:
+From a clean slate (empty Homebrew) run the following commands:

 ::